roberto-triumph/triumph4php/docs/debugger.md

    with the debugging client.
 4. Triumph sends commands to enable breakpoints and start the script.
-5. The script starts, when it hits a breakpoint then Xdebug tells the debugging client that the script is paused, what file and what line the script is paused on.
+5. The script starts, when it hits a break-point then Xdebug tells the debugging client that the script is paused.
+Xdebug also sends the name of file and line number that the script is paused on.
 6. The user can inspect variables, set new breakpoints, or evaluate expressions.
 These actions are turned into Xdebug commands by Triumph.